 FedEx Marks Anniversary of First COVID-19 Vaccine Deliveries

-MEMPHIS, Tenn.
-December 14, 2021 – One year ago today, FedEx Express, a subsidiary of FedEx Corp.
-(NYSE: FDX) and the world’s largest express transportation company, delivered the first shipments of the COVID-19 vaccines to dosing centers in the United States.
-The day marked a turning point in global efforts to control the COVID-19 pandemic as transportation companies like FedEx, healthcare companies, and federal and state officials coordinated the first shipments to begin vaccinating communities across the U.S.
+Hong Kong SAR, China, December 15, 2021 – One year ago, FedEx Express, a subsidiary of FedEx Corp.
+(NYSE: FDX) and one of the world’s largest express transportation companies, delivered the first shipments of the COVID-19 vaccines to dosing centers in the United States.
+The day marked a turning point in global efforts to control the COVID-19 pandemic as transportation companies like FedEx, healthcare companies, and government officials coordinated the first shipments to begin vaccinating communities.

-Shipments of COVID-19 vaccines and critical medical supplies are picked up from the manufacturers and distributors and delivered to dosing centers for administration in communities across the United States, with an average transit time through the FedEx network of less than 20 hours.
+Shipments of COVID-19 vaccines and critical medical supplies are picked up from the manufacturers and distributors and delivered to communities around the world.
 Network capabilities also enable the movement of sensitive shipments such as active pharmaceutical ingredients and therapeutics that play an important role in the fight against COVID-19.

-Before the pandemic, FedEx developed innovative technologies and expanded its cold chain facilities, which support vaccine shipments and other healthcare business.
-In the U.S., FedEx SenseAware ID, a Bluetooth low-energy sensor device attached to each vaccine and ancillary kit shipments, ensures these time-sensitive deliveries move swiftly and safely through the FedEx Express network with FedEx First Overnight service.
-From origin to destination, dedicated FedEx Priority Alert customer support agents are using SenseAware monitoring technology to track the location of vaccine shipments in near real-time.
-This technology is complemented by the FedEx Surround platform, which leverages artificial intelligence and predictive tools to proactively monitor conditions surrounding the packages, allowing customer support agents to intervene if weather or traffic delays threaten to impede delivery times.
+Before the pandemic, FedEx developed innovative technologies and expanded its cold-chain storage facilities, which support vaccine shipments and other healthcare business.
+Dedicated FedEx Priority Alert customer support agents are using FedEx SenseAware monitoring technology to track the location of vaccine shipments in near real-time, helping to ensure these time-sensitive deliveries move swiftly and safely through the FedEx Express network.
+In the U.S. this technology is complemented by the FedEx Surround platform, which leverages artificial intelligence and predictive tools to proactively monitor conditions surrounding the packages, allowing customer support agents to intervene if weather or traffic delays threaten to impede delivery times.